How Efficient Is Your Electric Van?

 So how do you know the efficiency of your electric van?

-Our electric van efficiency calculator will provides the published battery capacity of your new van and its range.
+Our electric van efficiency calculator takes the published battery capacity of your new van and divides this by its range.

 Keep in mind one important point though - the efficiency of your electric van will depend on how you drive it and whether you have enabled recharging when braking.